diku-dk/futhark-sc20/README.md

 * `make` must refer to GNU Make.

+* An approriate version of `futhark` (0.15.6 or later) must be on the shell `PATH`.
+Run `make bin/futhark` in this directory to unpack a statically linked binary that will be automatically picked up by the other tooling.

 ## Paper environment

 We have run the experiments in the paper on a server-class computer